thedude0606/manusoptions/PROGRESS.md

 ## Next Steps
 - Complete callback refactoring
 - Test the application to ensure all functionality is preserved
-- Push code changes to GitHub
+- Push additional code changes to GitHub
 - Update documentation with architectural decisions